 Unlike bees, wasps can sting multiple times.
 When provoked or threatened, wasps become very aggressive and will swarm.
-To avoid painful stings and possible allergic reactions, call a professional pest control company to safely remove wasp nests on your property.
-If you are stung, and experience nausea, extreme swelling, lightheadedness or more, seek medical attention immediately.
-Also, if a wasp is swatted or has stung near their nest, vacate the area.
+Never try to remove a swarm or hive yourself.
+Swarms are dangerous and require proper equipment.
+If a wasp is swatted at or someone has been stung near their nest, it is advised to vacate the area.
 When a wasp stings, it releases a venom containing a pheromone that triggers aggression in nearby wasps.

 Wasp stings can cause very serious symptoms and illness associated with allergic reactions and hypersensitivity to wasp venom.
 Perhaps the most recognized reactions are seen when a wasp stings a person, particularly children, who are hypersensitive to the wasp’s venom.
 This may result in serious, maybe even life-threatening conditions.
 These stings generally create lesions and may also involve intense pain, swelling, itching, and potential of anaphylaxis, a life-threatening reaction that causes shock.
 Secondary infections to stings can occur if the bites and stings are not kept clean and properly disinfected.

 - The most effective prevention is not trying to attract wasps.
 They are attracted to anything sugary